sportclimbing/.github/profile/README.md

-# IFSC Calendar and Streams
+# IFSC Climbing Calendar and Streams

 This automatically generates an up-to-date calendar you can subscribe to, to never miss an IFSC climbing event ever again.